 sufficiently resistant to prediction that their purpose is met.

-Block numbers and timestamps used in Tested Code MUST not introduce vulnerabilities
+Block numbers and timestamps used in Tested Code MUST NOT introduce vulnerabilities

 to MEV or similar attacks.